SDK for Android

 You can offer your customers an option to save credentials of cards used for checkout.
 Your customers will be able to save one or more cards and reuse them for any further purchases without specifying the card details—the customer will be only asked to enter CVV for the current card.

-To allow customer to save card credentials and use them later for checkout, you need to set the customerID parameter with ID of the card owner.
+To allow customer to save card credentials and use them later for checkout, you need to add the customerID parameter with ID of the card owner to the ECMPPaymentInfo object.
 All the saved cards will be associated with this customer ID and the list of all the saved cards will be shown to your customer during checkout procedure.
 If the customer decides to delete a saved card, the SDK for Android library will send the corresponding request to the payment platform to remove the card from the list of saved cards.

 Checkout by using tokens